 There are many ways to determine your personal style.
 One is by taking any of several self-assessments, such as the Thomas-Kilmann Conflict Mode Instrument (TKI) Assessment.

-To complete the TKI Assessment now and schedule a 45-minute debrief and coaching session, please call us at 303-238-9733 to purchase the assessment.
+Click below to complete the TKI Assessment now and schedule a 45-minute debrief and coaching session.